 Owens v Owens

-Whilst the pressure was mounting, the trigger for change proved to be the Supreme Court case ofOwens v Owens [2018] UKSC 41.
+Whilst the pressure was mounting to change the way people obtained a divorce, the trigger for change proved to be the Supreme Court case of Owens v Owens [2018] UKSC 41.

 The facts in the case of Owens v Owens are not dissimilar to many divorce cases, in that the wife, Mrs Owens filed a divorce petition in 2016 based on the only available ground for divorce which is that the marriage has irretrievably broken down.
 Mr Owens relied upon the most commonly used fact, which is that that her spouse had behaved in such a way that she cannot reasonably be expected to live with him’ and Mrs Owens gave particulars of incidents evidencing that fact.

-What differentiated Owens v Owens from most divorce cases, was that in the large majority of cases, a divorce passes through court without any issue. in this case Mr Owens defended the petition on the basis that the particulars of behaviour relied upon by Mrs Owens were not sufficient to meet the test i.e.. that the marriage has irretrievably broken down.
+What differentiated Owens v Owens from most divorce cases, was that in the large majority of cases, a divorce passes through court without any issue.
+In this case Mr Owens defended the petition on the basis that the particulars of behaviour relied upon by Mrs Owens were not sufficient to meet the test i.e.. that the marriage has irretrievably broken down.
 Whilst the Judge found that the marriage had broken down, he agreed with Mr Owens that the particulars of behaviour used did not meet the threshold and dismissed the petition.

-The wife appealed the decision and the Court of Appeal returned to question posed in the legislation which is, has the respondent behaved in such a way that the petitioner cannot reasonably be expected to live with the respondent?
+The wife appealed the decision and the Court of Appeal returned to the question posed in the legislation which is, has the respondent behaved in such a way that the petitioner cannot reasonably be expected to live with the respondent?
 The Court of Appeal was satisfied that the first instance Judge had correctly applied the law and Mrs Owens’ appeal was dismissed.

 The wife again appealed the decision in the Supreme Court in July 2018.
 Whilst they acknowledged the wife’s plight and that the decision troubled them, they recognised that their role was to interpret and apply the law laid down by Parliament.
 They therefore reluctantly dismissed the appeal and invited Parliament to reconsider the law on divorce.
 The impact on Mrs Owens of this was that she had little prospect of dissolving her marriage until five years had passed from the initial separation.
 This effectively prevented her from asking the Court to intervene to divide the substantial assets of the couple between herself and Mr Owens.

-The decision in Owens v Owens demonstrated the need for Parliament to re-examine the current statute and inspired renewed pressure.
-That decision made clear to practitioners that until such change that the law was amended, that petitioners would need to be encouraged to use more extreme examples of behaviour to ensure that they met the threshold to persuade the court that the marriage had irretrievably broken down.
+The decision in Owens v Owens demonstrated the need for Parliament to re-examine the current statute and inspire renewed pressure.
+That decision made clear to practitioners that until such a change that the law was amended, that petitioners would need to be encouraged to use more extreme examples of behaviour to ensure that they met the threshold to persuade the court that the marriage had irretrievably broken down.
 The impact of this was to either increase the animosity between the parties or force a party to remain in a marriage that they no longer wish to be in.

 The Divorce, Dissolution and Separation Act 2020